 Today more than 90% of Singaporeans own our houses and more than 80% of the lowest income group (those in the bottom 20% of income) also own their own homes.
 We have one of the highest home ownership rates in the world.
 This is made possible via the Home Ownership Scheme where government-subsidised public housing (HDB flats) are made available to Singaporeans at an affordable price and below market rate.
 In addition, there are various government grants made available for the purchase of these flats.
 Furthermore, these HDB flats can be paid using CPF under the Public Housing Scheme.
 This means that in retirement, a big part of the expenses (rental or mortgage) is already taken care of.
 In contrast, retirees in other countries who do not own their own homes would require a higher retirement income to pay for rental.

 In order to ensure that Singaporeans are able to pay for huge medical expenses, since November of 2015, all Singaporeans are covered under Medishield Life and the premiums can be paid from our CPF Medisave account.
-In addition, Medisave can also be used to pay for Eldershield (a severe disability insurance plan) and also the excess amount that might not be fully covered under insurance.
+In addition, Medisave can also be used to pay for CareShield Life/ElderShield (a severe disability insurance plan) and any excess amount that might not be fully covered under insurance.
 This means that in retirement, huge medical expenses are taken care of.

 Lifelong Monthly Income